By following some of these tips for Everest Base Camp trek, you can be more confident and that will help you collect long-lasting trekking memories.

 When Should I make the Trek?

-The best time to go for Everest Base Camp trek is from March to May and September to December.
+The best time to trek Mount Everest Base Camp is during spring and autumn.
+Spring months from March to May and autumn months from September to December is right time to make it to the Everest Base Camp.

 May can get hot and humid since it is right before the onset of the monsoon.
 So, you need to prepare yourself for possible rain during that time.